-New for v1.4.1, Raft is a crash fault tolerant (CFT) ordering service implementation based on the etcd library of the Raft protocol.
+New for v1.4.1, Raft is a crash fault tolerant (CFT) ordering service implementation based on the etcd library of the Raft protocol <https://raft.github.io/raft.pdf>'.
 Raft follows a "leader and follower" model, where a leader node is elected (per channel) and its decisions are replicated by the followers.
-Raft ordering services should be easier to set up and manage than Kafkabased ordering services, and their design allows organizations to contribute nodes to a distributed ordering service.
+Raft ordering services should be easier to set up and manage than Kafka-based ordering services, and their design allows organizations to contribute nodes to a distributed ordering service.